-The Work-Study Program was created to stimulate and promote part-time employment for students who have financial need.
-It allows students to meet their educational expenses and provides an opportunity for students to gain work experience, as well as providing essential services to the University and the community.
+The Work-Study Program was created to stimulate and promote part-time employment for students with financial need.
+It allows students to meet their educational expenses and provides an opportunity to gain work experience, as well as provide essential services to the University and the community.

-Employers, please be sure that you work closely with your employees to submit the required documentation in a timely manner, as Work-Study is awarded on a first-come, first-served basis.
+Employers, please be sure to work closely with your employees to submit the required documentation in a timely manner, as Work-Study is awarded on a first-come, first-served basis.
 Once funds are depleted, the award will no longer be available.
-You are responsible for ensuring that the work-study eligibility form is returned to the WSC prior to the employee beginning to work.
+Employers are responsible for ensuring that the work-study eligibility form is returned to the Work-Study Program Manager prior to the employee beginning to work.
 Please see the links to the left for additional information and access to the required forms.

 How Does Work-Study Benefit Employers?

 Through this program, community organizations join UC Davis in providing important training and work experience for UC Davis students at a reduced cost to the employer.
 Under this program, the student’s salary is partially subsidized by the Federal Government.
 For-profit and government agencies pay only 50% of the eligible employee’s wages.
 Agencies with qualified tutoring or family literacy programs may be eligible for a 100% reimbursement.
 Your organization employs the students and processes all hiring and payroll paperwork for your student employees.
 Your organization will then bill UC Davis for its share of the student’s wages on a bi-weekly or monthly basis.
 In addition, your organization can post positions on the University Job Web site to announce the job opportunities your organization has to offer for FREE!
 Your organization can screen and select the candidates you for hire and will also assign and direct student’s work activities.